KrupaPrag/VRPTW/README.md

 Conference Proceedings: https://ieeexplore.ieee.org/document/9004294

 ## SOLUTION TECHNIQUE ALGORITHMS
-The solution technique algorithms are based and ccording to the respective references given below.
+The solution technique algorithms are based according to the respective references given below.
 The algorithms are coded using Python 3.

 ### Genetic Algorithm for the VRPTW:
 Ombuki, Beatrice, Brian J. Ross, and Franklin Hanshar.
 "Multi-objective genetic algorithms for vehicle routing problem with time windows."
 Applied Intelligence 24.1 (2006): 17-30.